GenaroDS/GenaroDS/README.md

 <h2 align="center">Hi 👋, I'm Genaro Di Stilio</h2>
-I'm a software developer and a computer science student.
-As I work towards completing my degree, I've been developing my skills as a developer by working on various personal projects that involve diverse languages, technologies and frameworks, including Java, Python, Vaadin, Spring Boot, Spring Data, MySQL, Hibernate and others.
+I'm a software developer at Emotion IT SA and an advanced computer science student at Universidad Siglo 21.
+As I advance through my college degree, I've been working on several professional and personal projects that include a diverse range of languages, technologies, and frameworks.

-If you're interested in seeing some of my code, please take a look below!
+If you're interested in seeing some of the code from my personal projects, please take a look below!
 I'm always looking for feedback and ways to improve, so any comments or suggestions are appreciated.

-- 🔭 I'm polishing details of my latest work [WebPortfolio](https://github.com/GenaroDS/WebPortfolio) app
+- 🔧 I'm polishing details of my [WebPortfolio](https://github.com/GenaroDS/WebPortfolio) app
-- 🌱 I’m currently sharpening my coding skills with Leetcode
+- 🌱 I’m currently learning my third language, French.
 - 👨‍💻 All of my projects are available on my [repositories](https://github.com/GenaroDS?tab=repositories) tab
 - 📫 Contact me **genarodistilio@gmail.com**